Skip to content

 What is a Touch Gesture?

-A touch gesture is an action you do with your fingers on the screen.
-For example, tapping, swiping, or pressing two fingers down at the same time.
-These gestures help you control your device quickly without using a mouse or keyboard.
+A touch gesture is an action you perform with your fingers on the screen, like tapping, swiping, or pressing two fingers down at once.
+These gestures help you control your device quickly without a mouse or keyboard.

 Why Use Two-Finger Press and Hold?